DarrenDavy12/Account-Transactions-Data-OLTP-Pipeline-Project/README.md

-used case statement and aggregate function SUM, to show daily profit/loss (net flow) by summing credits and debits per day.
+Used case statement and aggregate function SUM, to show daily profit/loss (net flow) by summing credits and debits per day.